 In present investigation, the effect of malachite green on the concentration of protein and lipid profile of Parresia corrugata was studied.

-Material and Method
+Materials and Methods

 The fresh water bivalve Parresia corrugata were collected from Krishna river, Karad (46°41' 22.02'' N and 17° 50' 38.112'' E).
 The average size was about 4-5 cm.
 The bivalves were washed and transferred to aquarium for 1 month to acclimatize.
 Malachite green used in laboratory to treat aquarium fishes were chosen as toxicant.
 Three groups were done as control group, 0.2 ppm and 0.8 ppm.
 The 10 animals were categories in these groups and kept for 96 hours.
 After 96 hours, Gill and hepatopancreas were removed and protein (Lowry method., 1956) and lipid (Barnes and Blackstock., 1973) were estimated.